fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 There are 2 [Helm repository types](#type) defined by the `HelmRepository` API:
 - Helm HTTP/S repository, which defines a Source to produce an Artifact for a Helm repository index YAML (`index.yaml`).
 - OCI Helm repository, which defines a source that does not produce an Artifact.
-Instead a validation of the Helm repository is performed and the outcome is reported in the `.status.conditions` field.
+  It's a data container to store the information about the OCI repository that can be used by [HelmChart](helmcharts.md) to access OCI Helm charts.

 ## Examples